-Arraiolos, dominated by the ruins of a once-mighty walled fortress, is a typical hilltop Alentejo village of whitewashed houses and narrow streets.
+Arraiolos, dominated by the ruins of a once-mighty walled fortress, is a typical hilltop village of whitewashed houses and narrow streets.
 What distinguishes it is its worldwide reputation as a carpet-producing center.
 In the 16th century, as Portuguese trade with the East grew, an interest developed in the intricate designs of the carpets from India and Persia, and these patterns served as models for the earliest hand-embroidered Arraiolos carpets.
 The colorful rugs aren't mass-produced in factories but are handmade by locals in their homes and cottages.
 An authentic Arraiolos rug, made of locally produced wool, has some 4,000 ties per square foot.
-To discourage imitations, in 1992 the town council designed a blue seal of authenticity to be affixed to each carpet.
+To discourage imitations, the town council designed a blue seal of authenticity to be affixed to each carpet.

 Elsewhere In Évora and the Alentejo

 Alcacer do Sal